 Common pests: | Spider mites, aphids, fungus gnats |

-When you hear “wandering jew plant”, you might think about the classic variety with purple and silver variegated leaves (Tradescantia zebrina, aka “inch plant”).
+When you hear their name, you might think about the classic variety with purple and silver variegated leaves (Tradescantia zebrina).

-But the common name refers to a whole family of plants that fall under the scientific name of “Tradescantia”.
-They all require similar care, and all fairly easy to grow.
+But the same common names refer to a whole family of plants that fall under the scientific name of “Tradescantia”.

 Different Wandering Jew Varieties

-Here’s a list of the most common wandering jew varieties (take a look at the pictures throughout this post to see what some of them look like).
+Here’s a list of the most common varieties.
+Be sure to take a look at the pictures throughout this post to see what some of them look like.

 - Bolivian (while this is called “wandering jew”, it’s actually a different species)